 I also love this fantastic, expert-and-science-filled 2008 piece in NY Mag.
 Quote:

 โAdmittedly, thereโs something counterintuitive about the idea that less padding on your foot equals less shock on your body.
 But thatโs only if we continue to think of our feet as lifeless blocks of flesh that hold us upright.
-The sole of your foot has over 200,000 nerve endings in it, one of the highest concentrations anywhere in the body.
+The sole of your foot has over 200,000 nerve endings in it.
+One of the highest concentrations anywhere in the body.
 Our feet are designed to act as earthward antennae, helping us balance and transmitting information to us about the ground weโre walking on.โ

 An easy introduction to biomechanist and movement expert Katy Bowman’s thoughts on this topic can be found here.